 It is hard to fathom that 1/3 of America’s children eat fast food every day, according to Michael Pollan’s The Omnivore’s Dilemma.
 Good quality food, simply prepared, should take less than 45 minutes to put on the table.
 With good organization and family participation, food can be prepared in advance on the weekend, with some frozen for future meals.
 Any recipe can be adapted to be more healthful, even just by reducing the oil or butter and substituting whole wheat for white flour.

-“If it were just about food, we would squirt it into their mouths with a tube,” says Robin Fox, an anthropologist who teaches at Rutgers University in New Jersey, intangible benefits that family dinner bestows on us.
+“If it were just about food, we would squirt it into their mouths with a tube,” says Robin Fox, an anthropologist who teaches at Rutgers University in New Jersey, about the intangible benefits that family dinner bestows on us.
 “A meal is about civilizing children.
 It’s about teaching them to be a member of their culture.”

 Being together daily at the table is an important chance to celebrate being a family: by staying in touch, learning about family culture, food, and practicing the social skills of dining and conversation.
 Family meals are for nourishment, comfort and support.
 And, food is better eaten with the people we love!